Warm up with Big Joe’s Chicken Cacciatore

 ¾ cup of carrots diced

 10-12 button mushrooms (white), cut into ¼ pieces

 1 ½ cup of dry red wine (Chianti, Merlot, Cabernet)

 1 can of diced tomatoes (28oz.), including juice

 ¼ - cup of chopped flat Italian parsley

 How to put it together:

-Add chicken back to pan, cover and place in oven, cook for about 35 minutes.
+Add chicken back to pan, cover, and place in oven, cook for about 35 minutes.
 Remove chicken from pan to plate, cover with foil to keep warm.
 Skim off excess fat from the surface.
-Bring pan over high heat on stove to a quick boil to reduce sauce.
+Bring the pan over high heat on the stove to a quick boil to reduce the sauce.
 Add parsley.
 Stir and then ladle sauce over chicken and serve.
 Serves 6.

 The post above reflects the thoughts and observations of New Jersey 101.5 weekend host Big Joe Henry.
 Any opinions expressed are Big Joe’s own.

 50 of the best holiday lights displays in New Jersey